Why Prediction Culture Is Popping Up Everywhere

 It Works Across Media

 Prediction culture isn’t limited to sports.
 In streaming-first content like reality shows or talent competitions, fans share predictions on social platforms.
 They debate.
 They track outcomes.
-That mirrors how prediction markets work.
+That mirrors how many online prediction formats work.
 According to analysts, prediction markets saw total global trading volumes exceed $44 billion in 2025, with growth continuing into 2026.
 That shows this kind of behaviour isn’t niche.
 It’s sizable.

 Predictions in Sports and Esports